NorthernMan54/homebridge-dht/README.md

 Sensor into hombridge via the pigpio library on a Raspberry PI.
 I have tried numerous other interface methods for the DHT22, and found that this was least problematic.
 Also includes optional reporting of the RaspBerry PI CPU Temperature.
+This latest version splits the temperature and humidity into separate sensors, so they are readable from the home screen icon.

 Also support use of multiple DHT22's, see config.json fragment.